swiftlang/swift/docs/TypeChecker.rst

 as given.
 Such cases are not necessarily ambiguities, because the solver can then compare the solutions to to determine whether one of the solutions is better than all of the others.
-To do so, it compares the concrete type variable bindings and selected overloads from each pair of solutions:
+To do so, it compares the concrete type variable bindings and selected overloads from the solutions using a scoring system.
+The score of a solution comes in two
+parts: a fixed score and a relative score.

+The fixed score for a solution depends entirely on the fitness of the solution itself.
+There are two sources of scores:

+- If a type variable that is the subject of a conformance constraint to a literal protocol is bound to the default literal type for that protocol, the solution earns +1.

+- For each user-defined conversion required by the solution, the solution earns -2.

+To determine whether one solution is better than another, the scores of the two systems are compared.
+Each solution starts with its fixed score, which is modified by the relative score based on comparing the two systems:

-- If two type variables have different concrete type bindings in the two solutions, the two type variables are compared.
-If the concrete type bound in the first solution is convertible to the concrete type bound in the second solution, then the binding in the first solution is more specific than the binding in the second solution.
+- If a type variable has different concrete type bindings in the two solutions, the bindings are compared.
+If the concrete type bound in one of the solutions is convertible to the type bound to the other solution, the first solution earns +1.

-  If neither concrete type is convertible to the other, and there is a literal constraint on the type variable, then the binding in the first solution is more specific if the bound type is the same as the default literal type for that literal constraint (and the binding in the second solution is not).
-This rule therefore prefers the use of the default literal types over other types, and ends up breaking ambiguities in cases where there are several literals.

-- If two overload sets have different selected overloads in the two soluions, the overloads are compared [#]_.
-If the type of the overload picked in the first solution is convertible to the type of the overload picked in the second solution, then the overload selection in the first solution is more specific than the binding in the second solution.
+- If an overload set has different selected overloads in the two soluions, the overloads are compared.
+If the type of the overload picked in one solution is a subtype of the type of the overload picked in the other solution, then first solution earns +1.

-If any type variable bindings or overload selections in one solution are more specific than their corresponding binding or select in another solution, and no type variable binding or overload selection is less specific, then the first solution is more specific.
-The best solution is the solution that is more specific than all other solutions.
+The solution with the greater composite score is considered to be better than the other solution.

 Solution Application
 -------------------------